ADK 46: Mount Redfield

 We kept going, now on the Mount Marcy trail, which would take us to the Mount Redfield trail and ultimately the unmarked trail to the summit.
 Up until this point, elevation gain had been gradual – but we were far, far into the wilderness.
 And we weren’t even there yet!
 Our spirits remained high, as any day in the woods together is a good one.

-We acknowledged it was getting late in the day and that we had about 8 or so miles back to the trailhead.
+We acknowledged it was getting late in the day and that we had about 8-ish miles back to the trailhead.
 It was now time to make the call that we all knew was coming –summitting Cliff was not going to be possible without walking out in the dark, as we were not planning to camp.
 This was going to be a tough pill to swallow- but one we ultimately did.

 With that, we stopped on the descent and enjoyed time at the waterfall.
 We fueled up and soaked in all that this challenging, complex, and rugged mountain had to offer.
 We were all together, spending time in the place we love most – and this is what was important and mattered.
 The mountains will always be there for us to come back to – I had to keep reminding myself of this.
 After our waterfall stop, we kept going, knowing we had to get to the trailhead before dark.